Hind Kabawat: Career

-From 1989 to 2014, she worked as international counsel in various law firms in Toronto.
+From 1989 to 2014, Kabawat worked as an international councillor in various law firms in Toronto.

 In 2004, Kabawat became the Director of Interfaith Peacebuilding at George Mason University's Center for World Religions, Diplomacy, and Conflict Resolution (CRDC).
 As part of her position at CRDC, she has directed CRDC's Syria program, in which she taught Syrian students conflict resolution and civil society development.
 She resigned from this position in 2025 to join the Syrian transitional government.

-A member of the Syrian opposition during the civil war, Kabawat served as the deputy head of the Syrian Negotiation Commission's Geneva Office, which is headed by Ambassador Abdullatif Dabbagh, former Syrian ambassador to the UAE.
+A member of the Syrian opposition during the civil war, Kabawat served as the deputy head of the Syrian Negotiation Commission's Geneva Office, which was headed by Ambassador Abdullatif Dabbagh, former Syrian ambassador to the UAE.
 The Syrian Negotiation Commission was formerly known as the High Negotiations Committee (HNC).
 In her position at the then HNC, she participated in all eight rounds of the 2017 Geneva peace talks on Syria.

 In 2015, Kabawat co-founded Tastakel, a women's center dedicated to using non-violence and dialogue to address the conflict in Syria.
 This includes the running of multiple women's centers in Syria which provide education and counseling services, as well as hosting workshops on political engagement and peace-building for Syrian women both inside Syria and living as refugees in neighboring countries.

 Until 2015, Kabawat was a Senior Program Officer at the United States Institute of Peace.
-She formerly served as an advisory board member and consultant for the World Bank and is a frequent contributor to the Huffington Post.
+She formerly served as an advisory board member and consultant for the World Bank and was a frequent contributor to the Huffington Post.

-In February 2025, following the previous fall of the Assad regime, Kabawat was appointed by the presidency of Syria as a member of the Preparatory Committee for the Syrian National Dialogue Conference.
-On 29 March 2025, she was appointed Minister of Social and Labour Affairs as the first woman and only Christian in the transitional government.
+In February 2025, following the earlier fall of the Assad regime, Kabawat was appointed by the presidency of Syria as a member of the Preparatory Committee for the Syrian National Dialogue Conference.
+On 29 March 2025, she was appointed Minister of Social and Labour Affairs as the only woman and Christian in the transitional government.